-Canon 1D versus Nikon P900
+Canon 1D vs Nikon P900

-The Canon EOS-1D and the Nikon Coolpix P900 are two digital cameras that were revealed to the public, respectively, in September 2001 and March 2015.
+The Canon EOS-1D and the Nikon Coolpix P900 are two digital cameras that were officially introduced, respectively, in September 2001 and March 2015.
 The 1D is a DSLR, while the P900 is a fixed lens compact.
 The cameras are based on an APS-H (1D) and a 1/2.3-inch (P900) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Nikon provides 15.9 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Nikon provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon P900 is considerably smaller (41 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the P900 does not feature any corresponding weather-sealing.